mindspore-ai/docs/tutorials/source_en/beginner/autograd.md

   [ 3.26189250e-01,  1.58914644e-02,  4.21645455e-02]]), Tensor(shape=[3], dtype=Float32, value= [ 3.26189250e-01,  1.58914644e-02,  4.21645455e-02]))
 ```

-Executing the differentiation function, and we can see that the gradient value is the same as the gradient value obtained from the previous `function`.
+Executing the differentiation function, we can see that the gradient value is the same as the gradient value obtained from the previous `function`.